 While in the Darshan Hall, guests sit quietly, meditating and praying (eyes open or closed).
 Each person will have the opportunity to receive individual Darshan.
-Mother asks that guests stay for the entire Darshan, which usually lasts around two hours.
+Mother asks that guests stay for the entire Darshan, which usually lasts less than two hours.
 There is a special silent blessing at the end of Darshan for all in attendance, see video below.

 This is Mother Meera's collective blessing at the end of Darshan.
 After the last person has received personal Darshan, Mother sits with closed eyes for about 3 – 4 minutes in silence.